 - Check whether we or any of our processors hold your personal data

-- Check the validity of the request by confirming your identity, this may mean we request a photo ID
+- Check the validity of the request by confirming your identity if we have reasonable doubts as to your identity,

 - Decide if the request is excessive or manifestly unfounded or if the request will be refused based on restrictions and guidance